DEFRA/defra-ai-sdlc/prompt-library/prompt-new-feature-story.md

 An example for starting a new feature on a new branch.
 Use a new context window.

-Context: the Story file (note the '@' notation to refer to a specific file in the IDE):

 ```
-Please analyze the User Story `@story-file` and implement the 'Technical Design' as follows:
+Please analyze the User Story [] and implement the 'Technical Design' as follows:

 1. First, outline your understanding of:
    - The specific requirements from this story